 30.2 x 42.2 cm ⏐ 11.9 x 16.6 in (300dpi)

 BODLEIAN LIBRARY / OXFORD UNIVERSITY IMAGES / SCIENCE PHOTO LIBRARY BODLEIAN LIBRARY / OXFORD UNIVERSITY IMAGES / SCIENCE PHOTO LIBRARY

 Islamic trebuchet, 12th century.
 Illustration from a treatise on warfare compiled for Saladin after the fall of Jerusalem.
 This device is the counterweight trebuchet by Al-Tarsusi, dating from around 1187.
-A trebuchet is a type of catapult that uses a counterweight to power a swinging arm that throws a projectile from a bucket (shown here) over castle walls during a siege.
+A trebuchet is a type of catapult that uses a counterweight (shown here) to power a swinging arm that throws a projectile from a bucket over castle walls during a siege.
 As well as being a trebuchet, this device was used to operate a large siege crossbow, positioned by the trebuchet bucket.
-For the second half of this illustration, see image C042/4468.
+For the first half of this illustration, see image C042/4467.

 Model release not required.
 Property release not required.